Laser420/textbook2audiobook/README.md

 **Will be testing with OpenClaw soon -> Maybe OpenClaw could do an audiobook conversion without this middleware, unsure.**

 Screenshot of what it looks like - just place the section to capture inbetween the green lines.
-The final 1/8 of the previous captured image is shown on the bottom to help guide where to capture next.
+The final bit of the previous captured image is shown on the bottom to help guide where to capture next.
 ![Here is what the tool looks like in use.](image.png)

 ## Requirements